Form an LLC in Tennessee yourself with our simple step-by-step guide. It’s free and easy!

 Your name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C.’ are also acceptable.
 If needed, you may file an Application for Reservation of LLC Name with the Sec. of State that’s valid for 120 days.

 Filing Fee: $20

-Download the Tennessee LLC Articles of Organization (if being formed in TN vs transferred from another state) and read all the instructions very carefully.
+Download the Tennessee Articles of Organization (if being formed in TN vs transferred from another state) and read all the instructions very carefully.
 There are four ways to file: e-File through the NewBiz system, mail, walk-in, or paper submission.

 Filing Fee: $50 per member; $300 min & $3,000 max.

-An EIN, or Employer Identification Number, is more essential red tape which makes it possible to legally hire employees, set up an official bank account in step 5, and get through tax season.
+An EIN, or Employer Identification Number, is more essential red tape which makes it possible to legally hire employees, set up an official bank account in step 5, and get through tax time.
 You can’t conduct business without one, but thankfully it’s a snap these days to get synced with “the system” so to speak.

 Quick, easily, and free of charge you can get yours through the IRS Website.

 With your EIN setup, start researching to see which state/local/national bank or credit union offers the most in terms of overall perks and services.
 There are a ton, so to begin brushing up browse this brief Checking Account Guide for small businesses with the more mainstream players like Capital One.

 Aside from this aspect, its important that your company has its own completely separate account or financial persona apart from any other accounts of any kind.
 This is about protecting yourself, your assets, your team, and the brand.
 Don’t be sloppy!